PrzemyslawNowaczyk/Vaporwaves/README.md

 # Vaporwaves
 Simple shooter game created in few days.
+Also, first complete game, after series of Biggest Newbie Mistakes (https://www.youtube.com/watch?v=MPp1iIC_PJ0).

 Don't try to use my code.
 This game was developed in a hurry, just to test my game jam capabilities.
 Code isn't nice.